 The report highlights that investing in early childhood education will pay off in the long run — with a return of $2 to $4 for every dollar invested.

-In the Education State, it all starts with the early years
+It all starts with the early years

 The Education State Early Childhood Reform Plan: Ready for kinder, ready for school, ready for life reflects the Victorian Government's vision for early childhood.